jackowayed/jackowayed.github.com/resume.markdown

   * Not deployed as of now.
 Should be soon.
 * Wrote a most of the section about Datamapper in the [Merb book](http://book.merbist.com/)

+### Javascript

+* Greasemonkey Script for Github

+  * They changed the site to use new links with urls that kinda suck.
+The old urls worked though.

+  * So this changes the links to use the prettier, shorter, better urls.

+  * [Its Page](http://jackowayed.github.com/github-pretty-links/) (I know the colors are ugly.
+I went with the colors github randomly chose, and the stylesheet Github makes aren't very DRY.)

 ### C {#c}

 I know basic C, thanks my school forcing me to do science fair last year: